ugurcan377/solarchive/README.md

 While under active development i have most of data needed for package and life path creation system.

 ##System Data Documentation
-You will see three different files under the data folder
+You will see four different files under the data folder
 + data/packages.json : Packages for package base character creation (p.
 15-38, Transhuman)
 + data/lifepath.json : Steps for the life path character creation system (p.
 53-73, Transhumen)
 + data/ep.json : Generic data related to EP system morph/skill lists etc.
++ data/morphs.json : Morph statistics which will be required to properly create a character
+  (p.
+6-111, Morph Recognition Guide)

 ###Packages Format
 General format of packages file is like this